Health and Social Care

 What will our pupils study?

 The course consists of 3 components.
-One of these components is externally assessed and the other 2 are assessed internally through coursework.
+One of these components is externally assessed as a 2 hour examination whilst other 2 are assessed internally over 4 assignments.
 The components you will study are:

 - Human Lifespan Development